marcelosperalta/docs_javascript/README.md

 [String.prototype.padStart()](https://github.com/marcelosperalta/study_javascript/blob/master/doc_mdn/mdn.js#L227) | Pads the current string with another string (multiple times, if needed) until the resulting string reaches the given length.
 The padding is applied from the start of the current string.
 [String.raw()](https://github.com/marcelosperalta/study_javascript/blob/master/doc_mdn/mdn.js#L240) | The static ``String.raw()`` method is a tag function of template literals.
 This is similar to the ``r`` prefix in Python, or the`` @`` prefix in C# for string literals.
 (But it is not identical; see explanations in this issue.)
 It's used to get the raw string form of template literals, that is, substitutions (e.g. ``${foo}``) are processed, but escapes (e.g. ``\n``) are not.
 [String.prototype.repeat()](https://github.com/marcelosperalta/study_javascript/blob/master/doc_mdn/mdn.js#L255) | The ``repeat()`` method constructs and returns a new string which contains the specified number of copies of the string on which it was called, concatenated together.
+[String.prototype.replace()](https://github.com/marcelosperalta/study_javascript/blob/master/doc_mdn/mdn.js#L273) | The ``replace()`` method returns a new string with some or all matches of a pattern replaced by a replacement.
+The pattern can be a string or a RegExp, and the replacement can be a string or a function to be called for each match.
+If pattern is a string, only the first occurrence will be replaced.
+The original string is left unchanged.

 <hr>